-Except as otherwise provided in the Plan, all Causes of Action assertable by any of the Debtors, including, but not limited to, Avoidance Actions, shall, upon the occurrence of the Effective Date, be retained by, and be vested in, the Debtors, in accordance with the Plan.
-Except as otherwise provided in the Plan, the Debtors' rights to commence such Causes of Action (including Avoidance Actions) shall be preserved notwithstanding consummation of the Plan.
-Parties in interest, including, without limitation, creditors, may not rely on the absence of a specific reference in the Plan or this Disclosure Statement to any Cause of Action against them as any indication that the Debtors' Estates expressly reserve all rights to prosecute any and all Causes of Action against any Person, except as otherwise provided in the Plan.
+Except as otherwise provided in the Plan, all Causes of Action assertable by any of the Debtors, including, but not limited to, Avoidance Actions, shall, upon the occurrence of the Effective Date, be retained by, and be vested in, the Reorganized Debtors, in accordance with the Plan.
+Except as otherwise provided in the Plan, the Debtors' rights, as Reorganized Debtors, to commence such Causes of Action (including Avoidance Actions) shall be preserved notwithstanding consummation of the Plan.
+Parties in interest, including, without limitation, creditors, may not rely on the absence of a specific reference in the Plan or this Disclosure Statement to any Cause of Action against them as any indication that the Debtors will not pursue any and all available Causes of Action against them.
+The Debtors and the Debtors' Estates expressly reserve all rights to prosecute any and all Causes of Action against any Person, except as otherwise provided in the Plan.

-9. Sources of Cash for Plan Distributions/Exit Financing
+9. Sources of Cash for Cash Payments and Plan Distributions/Exit Financing

-All Cash necessary for Holding Company or the applicable Debtor and/or Reorganized Debtor to make payments and Plan Distributions pursuant to the Plan shall be obtained from a combination of the Debtors' existing Cash balances and the Exit Financing.
-A non-binding Exit Financing facility term sheet setting forth proposed terms for the Exit Financing is annexed as Exhibit B to the Plan.
-The Exit Financing Facility term sheet provides for a term loan to be made to Tricom in an amount up to \$7 million, with such loan to be secured by the Banco del Progreso Collateral.
+All Cash necessary for Holding Company or the applicable Debtor and/or Reorganized Debtor to make payments and applicable Plan Distributions in Cash pursuant to the Plan shall be obtained from a combination of the Debtors' existing Cash balances and the Exit Financing.
+A non-binding term sheet setting forth proposed terms for the Exit Financing is annexed as Exhibit B to the Plan.
+The Exit Financing Facility term sheet provides for a term loan to be made to Tricom in an amount up to \$7 million (the "Exit Financing Facility"), with such loan to be secured by the Banco del Progreso Collateral.
 Among other provisions, the non-binding term sheet calls for a two year term, an interest rate of 12%, and for the principal to be paid at maturity.
 The prior written consent of counsel to the Ad Hoc Committee will be required for the Reorganized Debtors to consummate any Exit Financing, which consent may not be unreasonably withheld.
-The Debtors are continuing their negotiations with the proposed Exit Financing Facility lender, Amzak Capital Managemant, LLC (or an affiliate thereof) and the terms set forth in the term sheet annexed to the Plan are subject to change.
+The Debtors are continuing their negotiations with the proposed Exit Financing Facility lender, Amzak Capital Management, LLC (or an affiliate thereof) and the terms set forth in the term sheet annexed to the Plan are subject to change.